Cwalsh888/ccjs-app/README.md

 - [X] ~~Add a toggle on the Historical page to show more dates 4/14/23~~

 - [X] ~~Smart Dynamic Day Order on the Historical Page 4/15/23~~

+- [ ] Update the site into "Dark Mode" Initially